wikibonsai/wikibonsai/docs/PHILOSOPHY.md

 The hope is that the tree structure may provide a way to calculate corresponding meaning between different trees based on a word's branch path; from root to leaf.
 This way, there is redundancy for human knowledge since truth is not stemming from a single source and is instead calculated from a distributed forest of knowledge trees.
 This also provides flexibility, allowing everyone to have their own [divergences from the mainstream][pst-git-branch] where appropriate.

 Perhaps one day, there could be a larger communal tree, a sort of "[hometree][hometree]", could be computationally derived from the distributed forest of personal bonsais.
-People could congregate to compare and contrast their different branch patterns or leaves, mitigate the risk of building an ever taller Tower of Babel.
+People could congregate to compare and contrast their different branch patterns or leaves, and mitigate the risk of building an ever taller Tower of Babel.

 Until such a day, it is **strongly** recommended that external references such as Wikipedia, Britannica, or your choice of common cultural reference point, is regularly visited when constructing the semantic tree.
 After all, **meanings of words are meant to be mutually intelligible and shared with others, otherwise they are meaningless.**

 ## Abundant Meaning

-Meanings of words are fluid.
-They can change and evolve over time and this process of evolution may be rooted in the connections described above: As relationships between words grow or wither like roots of a tree, the makeup of meaning shifts and may even transform completely, like soil beneath our feet.
-Meaningfulness flourishes when there are deep, long-term connections, while meaninglessness sets in when those same connections are broken, or too fluid to prevent the erosion of meaning.
+Meanings of words are fluid[^internet].
+They can change and evolve over time and this process of evolution may be rooted in the connections described above: As relationships between words grow or wither like roots or branches of a tree, the makeup of meaning shifts and may even transform completely like soil beneath our feet.
+Meaningfulness flourishes when there are deep, long-term connections, while meaninglessness sets in when those same connections are broken or are too fluid to prevent the erosion of meaning.

 And, for what it's worth, meaning in life may not be all that much different.